kparc/ksimple/README.md

 * k/simple supports 5 verbs, `+`, `-`, `!`, `#` and `@`, all of which have different meanings depending on their **rank**. these meanings are very well documented in [a.c](/.a.c) where they are also declared and defined.

-* k expressions are evaluated in a way you're probably not familiar with, which is *right to left*, or, in math speak, "left of right". this nonsense only sounds silly until you get lit:
+* k expressions are evaluated in a way you're probably not familiar with, which is *right to left*, or, in math speak, *left of right*. this only sounds nonsensical until you get lit:

 ```
  3+2+1     /"take 1, add 2, add 3"